KennyPeanuts/litter_priming_nutrients/analysis/CN_analysis.md

     tapply(delta_C, CN$Date, sd)

     ##################################################
-    # Data summary of the change in percent C in the leaves for 2 and 14 weeks of incubation
+    # Data summary of the loss of  percent C in the leaves for 2 and 14 weeks of incubation

     $`2018-11-12`
     Min.
 1st Qu.
 Median    Mean      3rd Qu.
 Max.
 SD